parmaja/p-sard/README.md

           y := 0;
           := y + 5; //this is a result return of the block }; //do not forget to add ; here
-    {* This a block comment, compiled, useful for documentation, or regenratethe code *};
+    {* This a block comment, compiled, useful for documentation, or regenrate the code *};
     := x; //Return result to the main object

     s:='Foo';